 Retail experts have understood the vital role of storefront design since the production of affordable plateglass introduced the concept in the 19th century.
-Though a storefront is a three-dimensional platform, designers over the years have often borrowed techniques from the rules of the print format.
+Though a storefront is a three-dimensional platform, designers over the years have often borrowed techniques from the rules of the print format, from magazines to t-shirt designs.
 Research shows that people look at shop windows the same way they look at pages.
 These viewing patterns are referred to as the Z and F patterns.

 In the Z (or ‘backwards S’ pattern), viewers look from the top left corner to the top right corner, then their eyes dart down to the bottom left corner, finally moving across to the bottom right.
 In the F pattern, viewers again look from top left to top right, then they move to the middle, looking across to the centre, then they move to the bottom left and finish looking.

 Designers have these patterns in mind when creating a window display.
 Placing a key item or offer in a hot spot can increase sales by 229%.
 With results like this it’s no wonder storefront designers take viewing pattern research seriously.

 Perhaps playing into the much-maligned short attention spans of this generation, retailers update storefronts as frequently as they can.
 Seasonal updates are often the most elaborate.
 Christmas storefronts in major shopping areas like New York City have become a cultural phenomenon in their own right, taking window shopping to a whole new level.